l7mp/stunner/docs/INSTALL.md

 ### Stable version

 The below will install the stable version of STUNner.
-In particular, the this will install only the STUNner control plane, i.e., the gateway operator and the authentication service, the dataplane will be automatically provisioned by the operator when needed (but see below).
+In particular, the this will install only the STUNner control plane, i.e., the gateway operator and the authentication service, the dataplane will be automatically provisioned by the operator when needed.
 We recommend to use the `stunner-system` namespace to keep the full STUNner control plane in a single scope.

 ```console
 helm install stunner stunner/stunner --create-namespace --namespace=stunner-system